Samarth2506/Basic-Visualizations-To-Dervive-Data-Insights/README.md

-# Using visualization techniques to derive powerful data insights
+# Basic visualization techniques to derive powerful data insights

-The goal of the project is to highlight the importance of visualization to derive powerful insights and feature engineering using simple plots in R. The `ggplot` command in R is used for multiple variable analysis.
+The goal of the project is to highlight the importance of visualization to derive powerful insights, smarter missing values imputation and feature engineering using simple plots in R. The `ggplot` command in R is used for multiple variable analysis.

-The data set used here
+## About the Data Set

+The goal of the data set is to predict the sales of supermarkets given information such as location, type and the kind of products sold at outlets of the supermarkets.
+Further, product information such as item visibility in the supermarket, the fat content and MRP are other important features given in the data set.
+The target variable (Item_Outlet_Sales) is plotted against various attributes to understand dependencies/prediction power of the attributes.